 Yellow tea: limited availability due to the high cost of production.

 Yellow tea or ‘spring tea’ as it is known, is produced in Anhui, Sichuan and Hunan provinces.
-The leaf bud is picked when still green – so before white teas are harvested.
-After pan heating the tea is then covered and steamed which results in some oxidation.
+The leaf is, unusually, not withered to reduce the moisture content.
+After pan heating the tea is then placed in a bamboo container and covered with a cloth for 40-48 hours which results in some slow oxidation.
+The leaf is subsequently dried again then placed in boxes and dried again, giving the leaf its slightly yellow appearance.
 This additional, time-consuming process is called sealed yellowing.
-Consequently little is produced these days although propularity is growing once more.
-Yellow teas are smooth, mild and grassy with good flavour.
+Consequently little yellow tea is produced these days although popularity is growing once more.
+Yellow teas are smooth, mild with good flavour.
 The liquor is noticeably yellow.
 Use about 2 grams per 100 ml with freshly boiled water that has just come off the boil to around 95 C.

-YELLOW TEAS INSIGHT.
+YELLOW TEA INSIGHT.
 Known as: Spring tea.
 From: Huoshan County in Anhui Province, China.
 Type of tea: Most closely related to green teas.
 Aroma: mild, light and delicate bamboo-like nose.
 Character: Fresh, sweet and nutty.
-In the cup: Smooth, sweet, kelpy, banana and sweet-corn.
+In the cup: Smooth, sweet, notes of banana and sweet-corn.
 What makes it special: Uniquely pan-dried and steamed over several days.
 Covered with a cloth to re-absorb aromas known as ‘sealed yellowing’.